UPPMAX/HPC-python/docs/day3/big_data.rst

     - It also **borrows heavily from the Pandas package for labelled tabular data** and integrates tightly with dask for parallel computing.

 - Xarray is particularly tailored to working with NetCDF files.
-- But work for aother files as well
+- But work for another files as well

 - Explore it a bit in the (optional) exercise below!